AryCra07/AryCra07/README.md

 💻 Major in Computer Science.

-:heart: Deep love for programming and literature.
+💕: Deep love for programming and literature.

 🛠️ A convinced communist for a better tomorrow.